BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 5d – As a Paid User, I want to be able to see my score at the end of a game, so that I can find out where my position is on the Leaderboard, or see how close I was to reaching the Leaderboard.
+### User Story 5d: As a Paid User, I want to be able to see my score at the end of a game, so that I can find out where my position is on the Leaderboard, or see how close I was to reaching the Leaderboard.

 **Acceptance Criteria:** Paid users must be presented with their score on the Post-Battle screen, and this must match the score on the Leaderboard if